 Thanks for your patience as we make some final corrections and tweaks in the coming days.
 And if you’re one of Paul’s clients, you can rest assured that your private, password-protected page will always be secure and user-friendly.
 If you encounter any missing files or outdated pages over the next couple of days, we’d ask that you bear with us as we make the final adjustments.
 But, of course, feel free to e-mail us at Paul@paulmeier.com if you have questions or concerns.

 February marks the beginning of Paul’s new (free) monthly podcast.
 Titled In a Manner of Speaking, it will address just about any topic related to the spoken word and will often feature special guests talking with Paul about the subject of the month.
 This month’s edition features a brief introduction to the podcast itself, followed by a discussion of Shakespeare’s Original Pronunciation (the dialect of English spoken in the late 1500s and early 1600s).
-Check it out here.
+Check it out here and subscribe to our RSS feed!

 Paul was recently invited, along with other leading figures in the voice and speech world, to write an essay titled My Journey to Now, for The Voice and Speech Review.
 You can read that article here.
 Paul talks about his entire adult life and his career, including what inspired him to found Paul Meier Dialect Services (PMDS) and the International Dialects of English Archive (IDEA).